-We have implemented policies and procedures designed to comply with these laws and regulations.
+We have implemented policies and procedures designed to comply with applicable laws and regulations.
 We periodically conduct internal reviews of our compliance with these laws.
-Our compliance is also subject to governmental review.
+Our compliance with some of these laws and regulations is also subject to governmental review.
 The growth of our business may increase the potential of violating these laws, regulations or our internal policies and procedures.
 The risk of our being found in violation of these or other laws and regulations is further increased by the fact that many have not been fully interpreted by the regulatory authorities or the courts, and their provisions are open to a variety of interpretations.
-Violations of Federal or State regulations may incur investigation or enforcement action by the FDA, Department of Justice, State agencies, or other laws or regulations, even if we successfully defend against it, could cause us to incur significant legal expenses and divert our management's attention from the operation of our business.
+Violations of Federal or State regulations may incur investigation or enforcement action by the FDA, Department of Justice, State agencies, or other legal authorities, and may result in substantial civil, criminal, or other sanctions.
+Any action brought against us for violation of these or other laws and regulations, even if we successfully defend against it, could cause us to incur significant legal expenses and divert our management's attention from the operation of our business.
 If our operations are found to be in violation of any of these laws and regulations, we may be subject to civil and criminal penalties, damages and fines, we could be required to refund payments received by us, we could face possible exclusion from Medicare, Medicaid and other Federal or State healthcare programs and we could even be required to cease our operations.
 Any of the foregoing consequences could have a material adverse effect on our business, financial condition and results of operations.